 Blueberry Cobbler with Cookie Dough Crust is also a summer favorite!

-A golden, flakey crust filled with a creamy cheesecake-like filling, topped with fresh blueberries.
-It’s super easy and amazingly delicious – so a blueberry dessert no one can resist!
+This dessert has a golden, flakey crust filled with a creamy cheesecake-like filling, topped with fresh blueberries.
+It's super easy and amazingly delicious - so a blueberry dessert no one can resist!

 How To Make - Step By Step Instructions